 The southern green stink bug is large, green, shield-shaped, and about 0.5 inch long.
 Adults have wings, but nymphs are wingless.
 The leaf-footed bug has a narrow body and long, leaf-shaped hind legs.

 Both species overwinter as adults in debris in the orchard.
 They emerge in the spring and lay eggs in grasses or soybeans and then move to pecans as adults.
-Both species produce four of five generations per year.
+Both species produce four or five generations per year.

-The pecan twig girdler is a large beetle with long antennae (Fig. 4).
+The pecan twig girdler is a large beetle with long antennae (Figure 23).
 It girdles twigs and small branches in September.
 Females lay clear, glassy eggs in slits in the girdled branches.
 These branches fall to the ground when the force of the wind breaks the remainder of the partially severed twig.
 Larvae feed in the branch and exit to pupate in the soil.
 Only one generation is produced each year.

 Two species of aphids affect pecans.
 Yellow and black aphids feed on the leaves of pecan trees and deposit honeydew, a sweet excrement, on the leaves.
-A black sooty mold fungus develops on the honeydew and turns the surface of the leaves black.
+A sooty mold fungus develops on the honeydew and turns the surface of the leaves black.
 Severely damaged leaves may appear speckled or may have patches that turn brown and die.
 Heavily infected trees exhibit premature leaf fall.

-Adult aphids are either yellow or black and have soft bodies with delicate wings and a pair of tubes pro-jecting from the abdomen.
+Adult aphids are either yellow or black and have soft bodies with delicate wings and a pair of tubes projecting from the abdomen.
 Immatures are wingless and usually appear in colonies.
 Both species overwinter as eggs in bark crevices.
 Nymphs are active in the spring.
 Ten or more generations may be produced a year.